arangodb/python-arango/docs/logging.rst

 Logging
 -------

-By default, :class:`arango.ArangoClient` logs API call history using the ``arango`` logger at ``logging.DEBUG`` level.
+By default, :class:`arango.ArangoClient` records API call history using the ``arango`` logger at ``logging.DEBUG`` level.

 Here is an example showing how the logger can be enabled and customized: